 SPN-538 is designed to improve patient compliance and to have a better tolerability profile compared to the current immediate release products that are taken multiple times per day.
 SPN-538's pharmacokinetic profile delivers lower peak plasma concentrations and lower input rate over an extended time period, resulting in smoother and more consistent blood levels of topiramate during the day compared to immediate release Topamax.
 We have conducted fourteen clinical trials in support of the development of SPN-538 and one additional clinical trial is ongoing.
-The NDA for SPN-538 was accepted for filing by the FDA in November 2011.
-We are pursuing a regulatory strategy under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, which would allow us to rely in our submission on the existing data and knowledge the FDA has from the NDA of Topamax.
+The NDA for SPN-538 was accepted for filing by the FDA in November 2011 and the PDUFA date is in July 2012.
+We are pursuing a regulatory strategy under Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, which allows us to rely in our submission on the existing data and knowledge the FDA has from the NDA of Topamax.